nicholaswilde/recipes/docs/mediterranean/scrambled-chickpea-and-spinach-pitas.md

 ### Step 4

-To serve immediately, divide the chickpea mixture between the pitas, filling each half with 3/4 to 1 cup of the mixture.
+To serve immediately, divide the chickpea mixture between the [pitas][1], filling each half with 3/4 to 1 cup of the mixture.

 ### Step 5